theopin/tp/docs/UserGuide.md

 * `/add /n classes s/Java`
 * `/add /n Cppthings`

+Shortly after, a window will pop up to show the editing window.
+Enter the details of your cheatsheet there, then click `Actions` then `Save`

+If you want to clear the editing area, clck `Actions` then click `Clear All`
  <a id="delete-command"></a>

 #### 4.1.2.
 Deleting a cheatsheet: `/delete`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
+From the previous subsection, we learned how to add a cheatsheet into CheatLogs.

+In this section, you can learn how to use the `/delete` function.

 To be used after using /list, Deletes the cheatsheet at INDEX items down the list.
 The first cheatsheet has an index of 1.
 This cheatsheet will be deleted from the /data folder.

 Format 1: `/delete i/INDEX`